valeryozenne/valeryozenne.github.io/_posts/2025-04-20-SCIL-Visit.md

 date: 2025-04-20
 categories: news
 ---
-I'm visiting the Sherbrooke Connectivity Imaging Lab (SCIL) for short week.
-Many thanks to Maxime Descoteaux, François Rheault and all member of SCIL.
+I'm visiting the Sherbrooke Connectivity Imaging Lab (SCIL) for a week.
+Many thanks to Maxime Descoteaux, François Rheault and all members of SCIL.